 Some people claim that lemon juice is a good way to remove surface stains from your teeth.
-The idea behind this method is that the natural acidity of the lemon will lift surface stains from the tooth quickly.
+The idea is that the natural acidity of the lemon will lift surface stains from the tooth quickly.
 People posting about this method warn against leaving the juice on for longer than a minute because it can strip the enamel from your teeth.
 Unfortunately, repeated exposure to lemon juice will weaken and strip away your enamel no matter how short of a time you leave it on for each use.
-If it’s long enough to remove stains, it’s long enough to remove enamel.
+If it’s long enough to remove stains, it’s long enough to remove the enamel.

 Powdered Vitamin C

 Another whitening trick is crushing up vitamin C tablets and brushing it on your teeth like a paste.
-As with lemons, the idea is that the acidity of the vitamin C will remove staining.
+As with lemons, the idea is that the acidity of vitamin C will remove staining.
 Chewing vitamin C can help boost your immune system, but it will damage your teeth if you brush your teeth with it.
 The acidity of this vitamin will leave you with the same enamel-damaging results as lemons.

 Avoid The Risk By Choosing Professional Tooth Whitening

 A whiter smile can give your confidence the boost you need.
-For more information about tooth whitening or to schedule an appointment, please call 845-627-7645 for an appointment at B & D Dental Excellence in West Nyack.
+For more information about tooth whitening or to schedule an appointment, please call (845) 627-7645 for an appointment at B & D Dental Excellence in West Nyack.